mehwaffle10/Waffle_Balance/README.md

 		- No ricochets
 		- Makes for more consistency in gameplay and visuals
 - Now shoots 25 rocks instead of 7
-- Each rock costs 1 stone
+- Each rock costs 2 stone instead of 3
 - Doubled the amount of vertical spread on catapult shots
 - Can hold 100 stone in reserve